7 Ways Thanksgiving Dinner Is Like Genealogy Research

-But as I prepared dinner, I thought about how it compares to genealogy research.
+But as I get ready to prepare dinner, I can’t help but think about how it compares to genealogy research.
 I geek out on this stuff sometimes!

 Here are my 7 ways Thanksgiving dinner is like genealogy research:

-Thanksgiving dinner takes planning.
-I bought the turkey last Tuesday, hoping that was enough time to thaw.
+Thanksgiving dinner takes planning…buying the turkey, then making sure you give it enough time to thaw.
 I made up the menu and a list of all the necessary ingredients for the big day.
 Not one detail will go unnoticed.
 Genealogy also takes careful planning.
 Once I know my research goal, I look for the records that may answer that question and go through them one by one.
 The planning step is the foundation for a good dinner and good genealogy research.

 I may use the back of the can for the pumpkin pie, but I use my grandmother’s recipe for chocolate pie (for those who don’t like pumpkin).
 Family recipes are just as important as family stories.
 Thanksgiving and genealogy allow us to honor them both.
-At the end of the meal, the chocolate pie was just about gone and the pumpkin pie had not been touched.
-It’s that good…
+I can guarantee that in my family, the chocolate pie will be gone before the pumpkin.

 I don’t know about you, but I have the worst time figuring out how to get the food on the table at the same time, while everything is hot.
 Assembling the dinner requires a bit of organization.
 Genealogy is the same way.
 You have to assemble the pieces of evidence you collect and put them together like a jigsaw puzzle to make sense of the story they are telling.